EricZinda/Perplexity/backlog.md

-- "I ordered 2 steaks" shouldn't have to be conceptual at all, the system should try every steak
-- Doesn't seem like we should have to model the computer as "having the concept of menu?"
+- have_v and order_v are both just about verifying facts in the world, so they should be implemented the same
+  - Implementation
+      Only handle: "I ordered the (conceptual referring expression)" We need to process the conceptual version of the referring expression to properly handle "I ordered the soup" because "the soup" needs to be interpreted as an "in-scope concept" and not "the one soup on the table" (or something similar) And since we already have to process the conceptual referring expression, we will also use conceptual for all phrases like "I ordered a soup" since they all work the same

+    - check_conceptual will ensure that there is "the soup"
+    - evaluating the referring expression will find all the things that the referring expression refers to
+      - then you can see if those things were "ordered" or "had"

 - Bug: "I have the soup" should work when I have *a* soup
   - "I have the soup" --> There is more than the soup

+- Doesn't seem like we should have to model the computer as "having the concept of menu?"

 - I don't have *the* soup works because:
   - there is more than one soup so negation fails, and thus this works